Moving to and Living in Cambodia

 Here are some tips for making the most of living in Cambodia:

-Respond to tuktuk and moto drivers.
-One of my pet peeves is seeing westerners ignoring tuktuk and moto drivers when they ask for a fare.
+Respond to tuk-tuk and moto drivers.
+One of my pet peeves is seeing Westerners ignoring tuk-tuk and moto drivers when they ask for a fare.
 They are rarely aggressive and will almost always reply with a smile and a nod when you say “Ot tay akoon” (no thank you).
-Pat one on the shoulder and ask them “Sok sabai?”
-(How are you?) and chances are they’ll remember you when you walk past two weeks later.
+Pat one on the shoulder and ask them, “Sok sabai?”
+(How are you?).
+Chances are they’ll remember you when you walk past two weeks later.

 A typical scene in Cambodia's countryside.

 Learn the language.
-Even if you can only say a few phrases, give directions, and order in a restaurant, it’s important to know some Khmer if you’re planning on making Cambodia your home.
+Even if you can only say a few phrases, give directions, and order in a restaurant, knowing some Khmer is essential if you plan on making Cambodia your home.

 Most of all, be open to whatever comes your way.
 It might, as it did for us, change your life.

-Gabrielle Yetter is a British former journalist who has been travelling since the age of one.
-Raised in Bahrain, she moved with her family to South Africa then headed to the USA where she married and lived for more than 20 years.
-She moved to Cambodia in 2010 with her husband, Skip, and wrote The Definitive Guide to Moving to Southeast Asia: Cambodia and The Sweet Tastes of Cambodia (about Cambodian desserts).
-In 2015, she and Skip published Just Go!
+Gabrielle Yetter is a former British journalist who has traveled since age one.
+Raised in Bahrain, she moved with her family to South Africa, then headed to the USA, where she married and lived for over 20 years.
+Gabrielle moved to Cambodia in 2010 with her husband, Skip, and wrote The Definitive Guide to Moving to Southeast Asia: Cambodia and The Sweet Tastes of Cambodia (about Cambodian desserts).
+In 2015, she and Skip published Go!
 Leave the Treadmill for a World of Adventure and her first children's book, Ogden, The Fish Who Couldn't Swim Straight, was published in 2016.
 Gabrielle and Skip are now house-sitting throughout the world, taking care of other people's homes and pets.
-They write a blog at www.TheMeanderthals.com.